What is a Priority Pass?

 The student will give the white copy to the service provider.

-For Electronic VIP Passes:
+For Electronic Priority Passes:

-If you are using an electronic VIP Pass, give the student a copy of the referral confirmation page or instruct them to print out the referral email sent to them.
+If you are using an electronic Priority Pass, give the student a copy of the referral confirmation page or instruct them to print out the referral email sent to them.
 The student will give this page to the service provider.

 Can a student refer himself?